influxdata/flux/docs/fluxdoc.md

 - Provide a description of the parameter after the parameter name and colon.

 ##### Parameter description guidelines
+- The first paragraph of the parameter description is used as the short description.
+- The first paragraph and all subsequent content are used as the long description.
+- Parameter descriptions can contain any valid markdown.
+  If there are multiple paragraphs, lists, or other elements that need to be included in the description, indent them them under the parameter list item to nest them as part of the parameter description.
 - Avoid starting parameter descriptions with an article (the, a, an).
   For example: